mgreiler/se-unlocked/Transcripts/EP_72_Barak_Brudo.md

 He works as a developer relation advocate at scribe security, and Vela will tell us today all about why we should care about acronyms such

-as e o 14 zero uh, 28 s, SD f and s b o m.
+as eo140 uh, 28, ssdf, and sbom.
 So welcome to the show, Barak.
 I'm so curious what this all means, .

-[00:01:05] **Barak:** Well acronyms are very common in, in the land of cyber in, in general.
+[00:01:05] **Barak:** Well acronyms are very common in, in the land of cyber and high tech in general.

 Uh, They're just because there's so many words that it makes much more sense to, to shorten them into acronyms than to say the whole thing over and over and over again.
-There are actually so many acronyms that you could get confused, cuz some of them just mean different things depending on the context.
+There are actually so many acronyms that you could get confused, cause some of them just mean different things depending on the context.

 But for this conversation, all of these acronyms are centered around one main